-CURRENT EXECUTIVE COMMITTEE (2013-2014)
+CURRENT EXECUTIVE COMMITTEE (2015-2017)

-President: Lori Kendall
+Immediate Past President: Lori Kendall

 Lori Kendall is Associate Professor in the Graduate School of Library and Information Science at the University of Illinois, Urbana-Champaign.
 She has been an active member of AoIR since the first conference in 2000.